-A COM must provide financial aid counseling to all students to assist them with financial aid applications and debt management.
+A COM must provide its students with financial aid counseling to all students to assist them with financial aid applications and debt management.

 A COM must publish annually a list of active scholarship opportunities made available by the institution to COM students.